Wesleyan-Media-Project/fb_ads_import/README.md

 The `backpull2022.R` script is designed to operate only a few hours a day.
 It is impossible to perform the "back-pull" for all pages in the list, and the script uses a table (its name is `page_queue`) where it records the last time specific collection of page-ids was queried.
 At launch time, the script retrieves the list sorted in chronological order, with oldest timestamps coming first.

 Both scripts are launched daily.
 We leave several idle hours to "cool off" the utilization metrics.
-The keyword-search script is launched at 8 am and runss first, until completion.
+The keyword-search script is launched at 8 am and runs first, until completion.
 Then, the backpull script is launched afterwards and runs until 3 am.
 The period between 3 am and 8 am is the "quiet time".
 We do know from experience that it is counter-productive to have the two scripts run in parallel because they consume the same rate limits.

 We have included the bash file `race_2022.sh` that is launched via crontab to run the scripts.